-For any non-residential buildings and multifamily residential buildings that are part of the project, provide bicycle and/or carpool parking spaces equivalent to 10% of the total automobile parking for each non-residential and multifamily building on the site.
+For any non-residential buildings or multifamily residential buildings that are part of the project, provide bicycle and carpool parking spaces equivalent to 10% of the total automobile parking on the site.
 Signage indicating carpool parking spots should be provided, and bicycle parking should be within 200 yards of the entrance to the building that it services.
 The 10% carpool/bicycle space requirement can be met with any combination of bicycle and carpool parking.